Skip to content

 Testing

-Status of IPSec tunnel:
+Status of the IPsec tunnel:

 [root@R2]~# ipsec statusall